mnemnion/orb/doc/md/compile/commit.md

    end
    -- commit transaction
    conn:exec "COMMIT;"
-   -- The below is a good idea but caused a 'database table is locked' -- error:
-   -- conn.pragma.wal_checkpoint "0" -- 0 == SQLITE_CHECKPOINT_PASSIVE
+   -- use a pcall because we get a (harmless) error if the table is locked -- by another process: pcall(conn.pragma.wal_checkpoint, "0") -- 0 == SQLITE_CHECKPOINT_PASSIVE
    -- set up an idler to close the conn, so that e.g. busy -- exceptions don't blow up the hook local close_idler = uv.new_idle() close_idler:start(function()